 Louisiana-born Tracy Darrell "Trace" Adkins represents more than just decade-specific nostalgia.
-With his grizzled look, a mighty voice, and steadfast patriotism, the Grand Ole Opry inductee still stirs fans' emotions with new releases.
-He has an incredible catalog of songs with hits like "I Left Something Turned On At Home," "Then They Do," "You're Gonna Miss This," and "(This Ain't) No Thinkin' Thing," and "I'm Tryin'."
+With his grizzled look, mighty voice and steadfast patriotism, the Grand Ole Opry member still stirs fans' emotions with new releases.

 Some jaded country music fans assume that modern artists and writers overly rely on redneck buzzwords and patriotism summed up with slogans.
-Themes you might expect do pop up in Adkins' "Hot Mama" and other singles that impacted country radio.
-"American Man" and other songs not listed below also celebrate an old-fashioned way of thinking that appeals to country music audiences.
-Yet while these ideas appear in disposable pop songs, Adkins always gets these familiar points across through detailed stories that really make you feel his legit respect for God, country, and self.
+Similar themes do pop up in Adkins' "Hot Mama" and other singles that impacted country radio.
+Still, "American Man" and other songs not listed below celebrate an old-fashioned way of thinking that appeals to pickier audiences.

 10. "Snowball in El Paso"